hasantezcan/hasantezcan.github.io/_posts/2018-04-01-Robot-Localization.md

 {: refdef}
 <em>Figure 7: Filtering in HMM for time steps 1,2,3 and then prediction for 4,5 </em>

 Here, we try to estimate where the robot might be, while lacking the evidence for time steps 4 and 5.
 When the agent fails to deliver the evidence, we predict its position basing solely on its previous state.
-That is why our model evaluates, that in time step 4 the robot has very high probability of being in tiles neighbouring to the state in the time step 3.
+That is why our model evaluates that in time step 4, the robot has very high probability of being in tiles neighbouring to the state in the time step 3.
 Then, in time step 5, the model is pretty confident that the robot returns to $$S_3$$, however it gives quite high probabilities to all the other scenarios.

 ## Alternative possible solutions
 It is important to stress that our implementation treats every timestep sequentially.
 To find the most likely __sequence of states__ for a Markov Hidden Model, we should implement the Viterbi algorithm.
 Filtering and prediction give us marginal probability for each individual state, while Viterbi gives probability of the most likely sequence of states.
-So our HMM implementation tells evaluates the probability of robot being in some state for each time step; Viterbi would give the most likely sequence of states, and the probability of this sequence.
+So our HMM implementation evaluates the probability of robot being in some state for each time step; Viterbi would give the most likely sequence of states, and the probability of this sequence.
 Another cool tool which we can use to localize a robot is particle filtering- a very elegant and efficient algorithm.
 I can highly recommend [a great video](https://www.youtube.com/watch?v=aUkBa1zMKv4) by Andreas Svensson to get an intuition on how the particle filtering works.

 ## The code in Python